python/cpython/Doc/library/os.path.rst

    Return ``True`` if both pathname arguments refer to the same file or directory (as indicated by device number and i-node number).
 Raise an exception if a :func:`os.stat` call on either pathname fails.
-Availability:  Macintosh, Unix.
+Availability: Unix.

 .. function:: sameopenfile(fp1, fp2)

    Return ``True`` if the file descriptors *fp1* and *fp2* refer to the same file.
-   Availability:  Macintosh, Unix.
+   Availability: Unix.

 .. function:: samestat(stat1, stat2)